ifet4u/SuperSimpleMVCPHP/README.md

 Author: [ifet4u](https://github.com/ifet4u)

 Feel free to reach out if you have questions, suggestions, or want to use this in your course or classroom.

-## 🙌 Acknowledgements

-Special thanks to [Dave Hollingworth](https://davehollingworth.com)  [Dave Hollingworth Github](https://github.com/daveh), whose tutorials and teaching style greatly helped shape this project and made learning MVC in PHP much easier.

-The name **SuperSimpleMVCPHP** is a nod to [Super Simple Songs](https://supersimple.com/super-simple-songs), whose approach to learning — simple, clear, and effective — inspired the naming style of this project.
-While the content is entirely different, the philosophy of making learning easy and enjoyable is shared.